 top of page

-I successfully defended my Ph.D. dissertation titled "Practice Makes Perfect: Leveraging Exoskeleton Interactions To Elucidate The Motor Learning Process" at the University of Texas at Austin in July 2023.
-As part of the ReNeu robotics lab at UT, I studied human-robot interaction in upper-body wearable devices.
-In 2018, I received my MS in Mechanical Engineering at Columbia University where, as a member of the ROAR lab, I explored the effect of pelvic forces on gait rehabilitation.
-I have also interned as a research scientist at Intel (summer 2018) and Meta Reality Labs (summer 2022).
-I have been honored as a 2022 Rising Star in ME and a CalTech Young Investigator Lecturer in 2023.
-My research has been supported through a graduate fellowship awarded by UT Austin (2022-23), an NSF M3X grant, and research collaborations with Meta Reality Labs and Google Brain.
+Previously, as a postdoctoral fellow at Georgia Tech's EPIC lab, I studied behavioral effects of exoskeleton assistance in both unimpaired and hemiparetic individuals.
+I also supported the development and evaluation of a hybrid exoskeleton-video game biofeedback paradigm for pediatric gait rehabilitation.
+I defended my Ph.D. dissertation, "Practice Makes Perfect: Leveraging Exoskeleton Interactions To Elucidate The Motor Learning Process," at the University of Texas at Austin in July 2023 - where my research focused on upper-limb wearable devices.
+I earned my M.S. in Mechanical Engineering at Columbia University in 2018 where I explored the impact of pelvic forces on gait rehabilitation in able-bodied participants and those suffering from cerebral palsy.
+My other research stints include internships at IIT Bombay (2015-16), Intel (summer 2018), and Meta Reality Labs (summer 2022).
+I was honored as a 2022 Rising Star in ME and a 2023 CalTech Young Investigator Lecturer, and have received funding from various sources including UT Austin's graduate fellowship (2022-23), an NSF M3X grant, and through collaborations with Meta Reality Labs and Google Brain.

 reneu-robotics-lab_39_crop.jpg